A Midsummer Night’s Dream

 June 21st - October 4th, 2025

-What compromise is possible when human dignity and health are on the line, along with a business' survival, and the economy it supports?
+What compromise is possible when human dignity and health are on the line, along with a business’s survival, and the economy it supports?
 It’s Capital versus Labor versus the Union at the climactic peak of a labor strike, with a resolution hanging in the balance.
-Pulitzer Prize-winning writer and activist John Galsworthy remarkably shows every point of view as the corporation and workers consider untenable options.
+Nobel Prize-winning writer and activist John Galsworthy remarkably shows every point of view as the corporation and workers consider untenable options.
 1890s Pennsylvania, amidst the industrial unrest and labor movements of America’s Gilded Age, sets the stage for Theatricum’s production of Galsworthy’s gripping story of human endurance, sacrifice, and the fragile balance between justice and compromise.

 Buy tickets